LA Rams to hire ex-Jets OC Mike LaFleur for the same position, source confirms

 The Los Angeles Rams are hiring LaFleur to be their offensive coordinator, a league source confirmed.
 The Jets parted ways with LaFleur after a rough ending to this season.

-The Jets replaced him on Thursday with the hiring of Nathaniel Hackett as offensive coordinator.
+The Jets replaced him Thursday with the hiring of Nathaniel Hackett as offensive coordinator.

 LaFleur, 36, spent two years as the Jets offensive coordinator.
 Robert Saleh brought LaFleur with him from San Francisco after Saleh became the Jets head coach in 2021.